Our Commitment to Inclusion

 More Work to Be Done.

 Our commitment to promoting equity and inclusion, both internally and externally, is continuous and ongoing.
 There is more work to be done.
 Making this commitment, however, is not enough.
 We must have systems and processes in place to ensure we live up to this commitment.
-We must walk the walk.
+We must walk the talk.

 Building a Representative Team.

 We encourage applications from all equity-deserving groups and prioritize applicants with diverse experiences, backgrounds, and achievements.
-We are committed to growing a legal team that reflects the diversity of our community.
+If you are interested in joining us, you can learn more here.